agb32/cosmadoc/docs/source/hardwarelab.md

 ![DINE](images/dine.png)

-The [BlueField DPU cluster](bluefield.md), [DINE](dine.md), is equipped with 24 nodes each containing a NVIDIA BlueField-2 Data Processing Unit, with HDR200 InfiniBand connectivity.
-To use this facility submit jobs to the bluefield1 Slurm partition.
+The [BlueField DPU cluster](bluefield.md), [DINE](dine.md), is equipped with 24 nodes, each containing a NVIDIA BlueField-2 Data Processing Unit, with HDR200 InfiniBand connectivity.
+To use this facility, submit jobs to the bluefield1 Slurm partition.
 It was previously equipped with BlueField1 and Rockport network cards.

-The [DINE2](dine.md) cluster is an 8 node cluster equipped with a CerIO composability fabric, allowing GPUs to be added to servers upon demand.
+The [DINE2](dine.md) cluster is an 8-node cluster equipped with a CerIO composability fabric, allowing GPUs to be added to servers upon demand.

 ## GPU compute